dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 succ]
         (et cetera)

 Definitions for `zero` and `succ` are left to the dictionary.
-Wrapping everything in blocks provides a simple structural guarantee that numbers may be treated as values regardless of definition.
+A typical encoding might copy and apply a function N times to represent number N. Wrapping everything in blocks provides a simple structural guarantee that numbers may be treated as values regardless of definition.
 In practice, natural numbers must be defined based on *Acceleration*.
 With accelerated arithmetic, for example, we could add two numbers in log-time rather than linear time.
 Awelon does not support any other number types natively, but *Editable Views* can be leveraged to support numerical towers at the syntactic layer.

 ## Embedded Texts